Vinz2008/C./README.md

 - [x] Make multithreaded cpoint-build
 - [ ] Work on from-c translator
 - [x] Cache object files in cpoint-build (compare timestamps of source files and object files to see if the file is needed to be compiled)
-- [ ] Add synthax for input and outputs of variables in inline assembly like in Rust (https://doc.rust-lang.org/nightly/rust-by-example/unsafe/asm.html, https://doc.rust-lang.org/nightly/reference/inline-assembly.html)
+- [ ] Add syntax for input and outputs of variables in inline assembly like in Rust (https://doc.rust-lang.org/nightly/rust-by-example/unsafe/asm.html, https://doc.rust-lang.org/nightly/reference/inline-assembly.html)
 - [x] Generate unreachables with unreachable (unreachable macro ?)
 - [ ] Add "-backend" flag to select the backend (for also adding a libgccjit flag)
 - [x] Add help flag (-h) to cpoint and cpoint-build